-COMM 3501F/S Production Lab: Media
+COMM3501F/S Production Lab: Media

 Students gain practical experience in real world media projects in service to the university or other community entities.
 They engage in project management, client relations and meeting deadlines on video, web, social media, photography and other media projects as assigned.
+Must have one of the following: COMM3273 Intro to Video, COMM2713 Intro to Graphic Design, COMM2373 Intro to Photography, or Instructor's permission.
 (Fall/Spring)

-COMM 3513 Digital Media Marketing
+COMM3513 Digital Media Marketing